deepadileepk/PortfolioProjects/README.md

 In this data cleaning project, I utilized SQL to preprocess and clean a housing dataset -identified and handled missing values, ensuring data integrity and accuracy.
 Through data profiling and validation using SQL queries, I resolved inconsistencies and discrepancies in the data.

 The tool that accompanied this research was AZURE DATA STUDIO and AZURE SQL Server Database.

+*** Fortune 500 Analysis**

+Dataset used for this analysis included a fictious dataset, at the onset I explored different columns to understand industry wise, company wise, revenue wise, tenure wise and group them by the above mentioned categories.